Starkian Leadership: The King Who Knelt

 When the snows fall and the white winds blow, the lone wolf dies but the pack survives.

-- The words of House Stark
+—The words of House Stark

 Build a culture that will outlive you: Whether you are at an organisation for 1 year or 10 years, do your best to build a legacy through culture.
 The strength of the team and collective effort is what leads to survival and success.

-In closing
+In memoriam

 Extra reading

-BRAIN FOOD šŸ§
+BRAIN FOOD 🧠

-TWEETS OF THE WEEK šŸ£
+TWEETS OF THE WEEK 🐣

-Every week we highlight tools we actually use inside of our business and give them an honest review.
-Today we are highlighting Attioā€”powerful, flexible and data-driven, the exact CRM your business needs.
+Every week, we highlight tools we like and those we actually use inside our business and give them an honest review.
+Today, we are highlighting Metal*—a smarter way to search for investors, match by fit, and skip the endless cold-outreach guesswork.

 See the full set of tools we use inside of Athyna & Open Source CEO here.

-HOW I CAN HELP šŸ„³
+HOW I CAN HELP 🥳

 P.S.
 Want to work together?

-1. Hiring global talent: If you are hiring tech, business or ops talent and want to do it for up to 80% off check out my startup Athyna. šŸŒ
+1. Hiring global talent: If you’re hiring tech, business or ops talent and want to do it 80% less, check out my startup, Athyna. 🌏

-2. Want to see my tech stack: See our suite of tools & resources for both this newsletter and Athyna you check them out here. šŸ§°
+2. See my tech stack: Find our suite of tools & resources for both this newsletter and Athyna here. 🧰

-3. Reach an audience of tech leaders: Advertise with us if you want to get in front of founders, investor and leaders in tech. šŸ‘€
+3. Reach an audience of tech leaders: Advertise with us if you want to get in front of founders, investors and leaders in tech. 👀

-Thatā€™s it from me.
-See you next week, Doc šŸ«”
+That’s it from me.
+See you next week, Doc 🫡

 P.P.S.
-Letā€™s connect on LinkedIn and Twitter.
+Let’s connect on LinkedIn and Twitter.

 Reply